Overcoming a Fortnite Addiction

 Another important step in overcoming an addiction to Fortnite is getting to the root of why you feel compelled to play.
 Everything from anxiety, depression, or stress to lack of personal motivation or accountability can make video games seem more attractive than real life.
 After all, being a productive adult takes hard work, responsibility, and is often stressful.
 Video games like Fortnite offer you an escape from these obligations and help you destress.

-Video game addiction treatment programs for gaming addiction are a viable option for adults.
+Self-help programs for gaming addiction are a viable option for adults.
 Not only can you complete these therapy programs in the comfort of your own home, but they offer a wide range of tools, resources, and methods for recovery including cognitive-behavioral therapy (CBT) and mindfulness.

 If Fortnite is taking over your or your child’s life, it may be time to implement some changes and help regain a healthy balance between video games, daily responsibilities, and other beneficial activities.